phax/as2-lib/README.md

 AS2 is a transport protocol specified in [RFC 4130](http://www.ietf.org/rfc/rfc4130.txt).
-This library is a fork of [OpenAS2](http://sourceforge.net/projects/openas2/) which did not release updates since 2010.
+This library is a fork of [OpenAS2](http://sourceforge.net/projects/openas2/) which did not release updates since 2010 (as per August 2015 they are on GitHub at https://github.com/OpenAS2/OpenAs2App).
 I than split the project into a common library part (this project) and a [server part](https://github.com/phax/as2-server) which contains a stand alone server.
 This project also contains a simple AS2 client which can be used to send messages to other AS2 servers.

 This project is used in my following other projects: